Overview

 Item 6 Supervision

-Mr. Griffin is required to understand and follow the Firm’s policies and procedures.
-GPM’s policies and procedures
+Mr. Griffin is required to understand and follow GPM’s policies and procedures.
+GPM’s policies and procedures are

-are designed to meet the requirements of the Investment Advisers Act of 1940 (“Advisers Act”) and to assist the Firm
+designed to meet the requirements of the Investment Advisers Act of 1940 (“Advisers Act”) and to assist GPM and its

-and its supervised persons in preventing, detecting, and correcting violations of law, rules, and our policies.
-He is also
+supervised persons in preventing, detecting, and correcting violations of law, rules, and our policies.
+He is also subject

-deceptive, or manipulative.
-Mr. Griffin’s activities are peer reviewed by his associates at the firm in recognition of the
+or manipulative.
+Mr. Griffin’s activities are peer reviewed by his associates at the firm in recognition of the need to

 in 1993 to manage money and help clients achieve their financial planning goals.
 Tim has more than 30 years of